-Most retail store HVAC systems are able to operate efficiently under part-load conditions and maintain humidity levels within the target range during the summer months.
+Most office HVAC systems are able to operate efficiently under part-load conditions and maintain humidity levels within the target range during the summer months.
 In addition, some of these systems may already be equipped with a dehumidification cycle option, utilizing either hot refrigerant gas or electric reheat to prevent over-cooling.
 If additional dehumidification is necessary, reheat coils can be added to the existing equipment to allow for drying of the air during light loading conditions.
-This should be a relatively rare condition in most instances in a retail store environment.
+This should be a relatively rare condition in most modern office buildings.